 Lycopene is a powerful antioxidant that may help protect cells from damage.
 This is why there is a lot of research interest in lycopene’s role, if any, in preventing cancer.

 Lycopene is LIKELY SAFE when taken by mouth in appropriate amounts.
-Daily supplements containing 30 mg of lycopene have been used safely for up to 8 weeks.
+Daily supplements containing up to 120 mg of lycopene have been used safely for up to one year.

 Special precautions & warnings:

-Pregnancy and breast-feeding: Lycopene is LIKELY SAFE when taken in amounts commonly found in foods.
-However, not enough is known about the safety of using lycopene supplements during pregnancy or breast-feeding.
+Pregnancy and breast-feeding: Lycopene is LIKELY SAFE during pregnancy and breast-feeding when taken in amounts commonly found in foods.
+However, lycopene is POSSIBLY UNSAFE when taken as a supplement during pregnancy.
+A study using a specific lycopene supplement (LycoRed, Jagsonpal Pharmaceuticals) found that taking 2 mg daily, starting between weeks 12 and 20 of pregnancy and continuing until delivery, increased the rate of premature births and low-birth-weight babies.
+Not enough is known about the safety of lycopene supplements during breast-feeding.
 If you are pregnant or breast-feeding, avoid using lycopene in amounts greater than those typically found in foods.

-Prostate cancer: Developing research suggests lycopene might worsen established prostate cancer.
+Prostate cancer: Developing laboratory research suggests lycopene might worsen established prostate cancer by increasing the spread of cancer without having any effect on cancer cell growth.
 Until more is known, avoid lycopene if you have a prostate cancer diagnosis.

 It is not known if this product interacts with any medicines.